2015 Rube Goldberg Challenge: Crush and Recycle an Empty Soft Drink Can

 Are there prizes?

 Winning teams will be awarded trophies and certificates.
-All participants and their families will be invited to attend the celebration event on May 7, 2013 at Howard County Library System’s Miller Branch.
+All participants and their families will be invited to attend the celebration event on May 12, 2015 at River Hill High School.